openmovementproject/openmovement/docs/buildax/docs/index.md

 ## TODO Documentation

+General:

  * Data file format documentation
  * Videos

 For the BAX2 Sensor Node:

  * Firmware programming
+ * Connection guide
- * Console commands & configuration
+ * Sensor commands & configuration

 This documentation is currently being written and will be incrementally updated.

 For our other other projects, please visit the [Open Movement](https://code.google.com/p/openmovement/) repository.